 What is the best cupcake you've ever had?

-If you're looking for more delicious filled cupcake recipes, check out my Funfetti Chocolate Chip Cookie Dough Cupcakes and my Honey Bee Cupcakes with White Chocolate Honey Ganache.
+If you're looking for more delicious filled cupcake recipes, check out my Funfetti Chocolate Chip Cookie Dough Cupcakes.
+For more fabulous ways to bake with chocolate stout, check out my Chocolate Stout Ice Cream or Chocolate Stout Brownies.
 I'm also in love with these Chocolate Blood Orange Cupcakes with White Chocolate Raspberry Ganache from Sugar by Alyx.